Why is this post different from all other posts on book recommendations?

 It's simple - I personally read every single book on this list myself.

 There's also another significant difference - none of the Amazon links below are affiliate links.
-We make no money or have no incentive for recommending these books.
+We make no money or have no incentive to recommend these books.
 I loved them so much, so I know you will too.

-As an entrepreneur, real estate investor, and co-founder and CMO of DoorLoop, I typically read around 20 new books a year.
-I've probably amassed a collection of over 250 books by now, and even more non-book resources for property managers.
+As an entrepreneur, real estate investor, co-founder and CMO of DoorLoop, I typically read around 20 new books yearly.
+I've probably amassed a collection of over 250 books by now, and even more non-book resources for property managers and rental property success.

-Lucky for you, I'm giving you my list of the top 25 best business books for landlords and property managers.
-These helped me invest in real estate, manage properties, and grow my businesses.
+Lucky for you, I'm giving you my list of the top 25 best business books for any landlord, rental property manager, and even real estate investors.
+These helped me invest in real estate, manage properties, and grow my businesses in and outside the property management industry.

 The best property management books recommendations are organized into the following categories: